Pamela Hemphill: Protests against COVID-19 mitigation efforts

 In 2020, she began following right-wing antigovernment extremist Ammon Bundy on social media and later attended his meetings after he began advocating against mask mandates and other perceived government overreaches during the COVID-19 pandemic.
 She has stated that "They were saying that Democrats wanted to turn America into a communist nation.
 I didn’t know any Democrats; I was naive.
 And I liked Ammon.
 He was talking about the constitution.
 He was carrying a Bible.
 I wasn’t particularly religious, but I’d worked the 12-steps programme of Alcoholics Anonymous, which is spiritual.
 I thought these were good people doing God’s will.
 And, I mean, he was a charmer."

-Hemphill was involved in the Idaho Statehouse protest in August that year, objecting to Covid-related bills.
+Hemphill was involved in the Idaho Statehouse protest in August that year, objecting to COVID-19-related bills.
 The protest resulted in glass in a door being shattered, as well as Bundy's arrest.
-Later that month, she attended another protest by Bundy's followers at St. Luke's Boise Medical Center, where a man was undergoing medical treatment after he was injuredtrying to stop Bundy's arrest.
+Later that month, she attended another protest by Bundy's followers at St. Luke's Boise Medical Center, where a man was undergoing medical treatment after he was injured trying to stop Bundy's arrest.
 There, she told her fellow protesters to "get outside" when the protesters entered the building, stating that, "We don’t harm people.
 This is a hospital, there are sick people in here."
 She livestreamed this protest to Facebook, where she had by this point gained thousands of followers.
 She again voted for Trump in the 2020 United States presidential election, though she had not been to any of his rallies in person before January 6, instead watching them on television.